 You can see the stall number on the tent above each stall!

-During the week we ate at a lot of restaurants, but these were our favorites, most also recommended by our Riad hosts who live in Marrakech!
+During the week we ate at a lot of restaurants.
+I’ve been traveling the world gluten free for almost a decade now, and I wrote an entire guide to gluten free Marrakech restaurants.
+Not every restaurant we ate at was strictly gluten free, though.
+These restaurants were our favorites…most also recommended by our Riad hosts who live in Marrakech!
 They’re all reasonably priced.

-After eating quadruple an elephant’s body weight in tagine this week, we both really wanted to take a cooking class!
+After eating quadruple an elephant’s body weight in tagine this week (it’s naturally gluten free, what can I say), we both really wanted to take a cooking class!
 We absolutely loved our morning at Amal’s – for 250 dirhams (about £20) you get to learn how to cook a Moroccan dish of your choice, which includes the ingredients, instruction, experience, and of course lunch!
 This is way cheaper than you’ll find at a Riad or hotel – and all the proceeds go straight back to helping the Marrakech women’s community.
 Just book ahead of time on their website!

 You’ve probably heard of hammam if you’re planning a trip to Marrakech.
 Basically, it involves eucalyptus black soap, steam rooms, and then being scrubbed down so all the soap/dead skin comes off.
 It’s incredible!
 Gross, but incredible!